 One bitcoin is divisible to 8 decimal places, and the smallest unit is termed as a Satoshi.

 Bitcoin's price mostly depends on the size of its mining network.
 Mining Network is the function through which bitcoins are released into circulation.
-Larger the network, costlier it is to produce new bitcoins.
+The larger the network, the costlier it is to produce new bitcoins.

-The mining network's aggregate power has recorded an immense increase over the past one year.
+The mining network's aggregate power has recorded an immense increase over the past year.
 As of April 2017, one bitcoin is worth $1,223.
 Today's market for all bitcoin in circulation exceeds more than $7 billion.

-The Bitcoin technology deals with the strong security track record.
+The Bitcoin technology deals with a strong security track record.
 It is probably the widest distributed computing project in existence.
 Bitcoin users can employ sound security functions to safeguard their money or utilize service providers to proffer better levels of security and insurance against theft or loss.
 Other merits of Bitcoin include:

-Complete freedom and control of your money,
+- Complete freedom and control of your money,

-Easy to set up,
+- Easy to set up,

-Data is transparent,
+- Data is transparent,

-Nominal fee for transaction,
+- Nominal fee for the transaction,

-Fewer risk of loss and fraud.
+- Fewer risk of loss and fraud.

-Bitcoin offers many unique properties, enabling exciting uses which are uncovered by any previous payment system before.
+Bitcoin offers many unique properties, enabling exciting uses that are uncovered by any previous payment system before.
 Even though it is not a legal tender, Bitcoin is still high in popularity and resulted in the launch of other virtual currencies like Altcoins.